omnilaboratory/OmniBOLT-spec/OmniBOLT-02-peer-protocol.md

 ### The `open_channel` Message

-This message contains information about a node and indicates its desire to set up a new Omni aware channel.
+This message contains information about a node and indicates its desire to set up a new Omni-aware channel.
 This is the first step toward creating the funding transaction and both versions of the commitment transaction.
-In order to recognize a OmniBOLT channel, we use specified `chain_hash:chain_hash` to mark the OmniBOLT specific messages.
+In order to recognize an OmniBOLT channel, we use specified `chain_hash:chain_hash` to mark the OmniBOLT-specific messages.

-We don't specify which asset will be in this channel during creating, so there is no need to modify the existing design.
-Comments of this message comes from the original [BOLT #2](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#the-open_channel-message) spec, readers may check if the two are consistent:
+We don't specify which asset will be in this channel during creation, so there is no need to modify the existing design.
+Comments of this message come from the original [BOLT #2](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#the-open_channel-message) spec, readers may check if the two are consistent:

 1. type: -32 (open_channel)
 2. data: